greenelab/xswap-manuscript/manuscript.md

 We focus on edge prediction in biomedical networks.
 Our overall goal is to predict new edges with specificity, so that predictions reflect particular connectivity rather than generic node characteristics.
 Our permutation framework is designed to capture the predictive performance attributable to degree to provide a baseline expectation for edge pairs.
-We expect that degree-based non-specificity is not a unique property of biomedical networks.
+We expect that non-specificity due to degree is not a unique property of biomedical networks.
-For example, if node A connects to nearly all other nodes in a network, predicting that all remaining nodes share an edge with node A will likely result in many correct--though nonspecific--predictions, regardless of the type of data contained in the network.
+For example, if node A connects to nearly all other nodes in a network, predicting that all remaining nodes share an edge with node A will likely result in many correct---though nonspecific---predictions, regardless of the type of data contained in the network.
 Node degree should be accounted for to make correct predictions while being able to distinguish specific from nonspecific predictions.

 Prediction without reliance on node degree is challenging because many effective methods for edge prediction are correlated with degree (eg Figure {@fig:feature-degree}).